kieran-mackle/pysagas/README.md

 <a name="readme-top"></a>

-# Poor Mans Adjoint
+# PySAGAS

-A computationally-efficient method for generating flow adjoints from existing flow solutions.
+A computationally-efficient method for generating surface sensitivity approximations from existing flow solutions.

 <a><img src="https://github.com/0x6080604052/analytics/actions/workflows/tests.yml/badge.svg" alt="Test Status"></a>